A full review of the Dynamic Neural Retraining System (DNRS)

 They offer optional one-on-one coaching with understanding trained people who successfully completed DNRS, available after you complete the program.
 I did one session with a DNRS coach who was friendly and gave helpful advice.

-Last time I checked it was $115 USD for 70 minutes and $60 per 30 minute follow-up, and is discounted if you buy in bulk.
+Last time I checked it was $155 USD for 60 minutes and $80 per 30 minute follow-ups, and is discounted if you buy in bulk.

 Living DNRS, a 12-week group coaching program (via Zoom)